wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 ###### K4.
 Second-Floor Study
  - [ ]
 - The collection of books upon the second floor focuses on historical accounts of mage-explorers and archaeomancers.
-Attending this collection day and night are 1d4 cogwork archivists (see chapter 7).
+Attending this collection day and night are `encounter: 1d4: Cogwork Archivist`.

 ###### K5.
 Infirmary Intake
  - [ ]
-- This infirmary is staffed by Zertha DeSantos (lawful good human Lorehold professor of order; see chapter 7).
+- This infirmary is staffed by Zertha DeSantos (lawful good human Lorehold professor of order).
 Colorful, framed art bears the messages “Keep eating habits healthy!” and “Never practice dangerous magic without a buddy!”

 ###### K6.
 Infirmary Hall
  - [ ]